An intuitive construction of modular flow: Uniqueness of thermal symmetries

-The above observations motivate the following abstract definition of thermality for quantum systems described by von Neumann algebras. \begin{definition}[KMS condition] Let $\H$ be a Hilbert space, $\ket{\Omega}$ a state, and $\A$ a von Neumann algebra.
+The above observations motivate the following abstract definition of thermality for quantum systems described by von Neumann algebras.
+Note that in the definition given below, the operator that was called $H - H'$ in the lattice setting has been renamed $H$; there is no longer any need to reserve labels for Hamiltonians on individual subsystems, since in the general setting these ``one-sided'' Hamiltonians do not always exist. \begin{definition}[KMS condition] Let $\H$ be a Hilbert space, $\ket{\Omega}$ a state, and $\A$ a von Neumann algebra.
 Let $H$ be a self-adjoint, possibly unbounded operator.
 The state $\ket{\Omega}$ is said to satisfy the \textit{KMS condition} with respect to $\A$ and $H$ at inverse temperature $\beta$ if the following three properties hold. \begin{enumerate}[(i)] \item $H$ generates a symmetry of the state: for every real number $t,$ we have

-\item $H$ generates a symmetry of the algebra: for every real number $t$ and every $a \in \A,$ we have
+\item $H$ generates an automorphism of the algebra: for every real number $t$ and every $a \in \A,$ we have

 \item Two-point functions of $\A$ in the state $\ket{\Omega}$ look thermal with respect to the flow generated by $H$: for every $a, b \in \A,$ the function

 admits a bounded analytic continuation to the vertical strip $0 \leq \Re(z) \leq \beta,$ and on the right boundary of this strip the analytic continuation is given by